elliottregan/working-with-ai-slides/slides.md

 I need to implement user authentication for the dashboard.

 The solution should:
-- Create an AuthService with login/logout methods
+- Create an EquipmentService with get/update methods
-- Add a LoginComponent with email/password fields using FormBuilder
+- Add an EditEquipmentComponent with ssid/password fields using FormBuilder
-- Store tokens in localStorage
+- Add simple validators for non-empty fields using Angular Validators
+- Display error alert on submit if validation fails
 - Redirect to /dashboard on success using Router

-Please follow the patterns in `src/app/services/api.service.ts` for service structure and error handling.
+Please follow the patterns in `src/app/devices/devices.service.ts` for service structure and error handling.
 ```